rudolfgrauberger/sonar-cxx-wiki/Path-and-path-separator-issues.md

 For more hints see [Analyzing with SonarQube Runner](http://docs.codehaus.org/display/SONAR/Analyzing+with+SonarQube+Runner)

 **Multi-module Project**

+**Hint: Over the last versions there where a lot of changes, especially for multi-module projects.
+We recommend to use SonarQube 4.5.1 and Cxx Plugin 0.9.2 or later.

 A multi-module project consits of different sub-projects (modules) which can be defined by defining
 * all the configuration in the properties file in the root folder or